elo33011/NetOps-agent-demo/README.md

 ## Concept

 Any agent, inclulding this one, is a loop: User prompt → model thinks → asks help via tools → feed result back → repeat until it answers → response back to User.
-Guardrail (safety, memory, UI) is layered on that loop, which is harness
+Guardrail (safety, memory, UI) is layered on that loop.

 ```
 User (chat) ─▶ agent loop ─▶ Model API ◀─ system prompt + intent.yml